 Cleaning – Wipe It Down & For Deep Clean Put in Washing Machine

-There are three main ways to clean a Yoga Design Lab mat:
+If you are wondering if this is a washable yoga mat, well there are actually three main ways to clean a Yoga Design Lab mat:

 - For daily clean – One way is to wipe your mat after every sweaty practice with a damp cloth using just water.
 The second is with some water and soap.